-Eleanor is a participatory artist living in Bristol and working around the world, most recently in Vietnam.
+Eleanor is a participatory artist and illustrator living in Bristol, UK, and working around the world, currently spending a year in Vietnam.

-Debate around sustainability, urban regeneration, wellbeing and notions of community underpin her creative practice.
-Supported with a substantial body of ongoing research Eleanor’s work responds to and challenges public, urban and socio-political tensions through encouraging and engaging the general public and a diverse range of community groups.
-This often results in co-created craft objects, participatory workshops, pattern design, installations and printed and digital media as artistic outcomes.
+Debate around sustainability, urban change, what it means to be a woman and notions of community underpin her creative practice.
+Eleanor’s work responds to and challenges public, urban and socio-political tensions through encouraging and engaging the general public and a diverse range of community groups: from people with dementia to school children or refugee women amongst others.

 Eleanor’s art practice, research, background in the third sector and passion for working with people led to establishing the creative collective ‘something good, something useful’ in 2014, which brings together a multi-disciplinary group who share common values to approach participatory projects together.